 To obtain a copy of this book in nearly any format or language, please scroll down to the bottom of this post.

-Well, for starters, I can’t personally answer the question of why Brockovich may be able to help, because the answers are broad and numerous.
-However, there must be a problem within the medical community when a doctor can’t help a patient off of a medication that he or she has prescribed.
+There must be a problem within the medical community when a doctor can’t help a patient off of a medication that he or she has prescribed.
 It’s easy to put a patient on a benzodiazepine– it’s not as easy to take them off without potentially severe repercussions.
 When some populations of people who are prone to the down regulation of their CNS find themselves circling the drain with no support system from their physician and often not even from their own family or friends – they get desperate; they at times get angry.
 Sufferers of this condition often suffer in silence.
 They get labeled as drug seekers, doctor shoppers, and addicts.
 They get encouraged to go to rehab or detox facilities.
 While rehab and detox may be helpful for some types of drug dependencies or addictions, it is often not appropriate for people coming off of benzodiazepines.
 Some patients have even resorted to writing to Erin Brockovich.

 When you get a diagnosis of Cancer – or, even some “invisible,” but more popular illness, like Epilepsy perhaps – there is a protocol for keeping these people fighting to live their lives.
 There is access to psychological therapy, validation by their doctor(s) and support from their loved ones for ailments such as those.
-But when you’re suffering from damage to the Central Nervous System on a molecular level (you can’t really “see” the neurotransmitters which can be damaged by benzodiazepines), one which is relatively uncommon, with a vague presentation often mimicking Multiple Sclerosis, and so misunderstood at this point in time by society and western medicine – you don’t typically get any kind of feedback except that maybe you’re an addict, even if you’re not.
+But when you’re suffering from drug-induced changes to the Central Nervous System on a molecular level (you can’t really “see” the neurotransmitters which can be damaged or “altered” by chronic benzodiazepine use), one which is relatively uncommon, with a vague presentation often mimicking Multiple Sclerosis, and so misunderstood at this point in time by society and western medicine – you don’t typically get any kind of feedback except that maybe you’re an addict, even if you’re not.
 Many people find benzodiazepines to be very effective at first, and later their body may reject the medication, resulting in a withdrawal syndrome even if they’re not reducing their dose.
 If you just took this medication as prescribed by your own physician to prevent the torment of withdrawal symptoms (or if you feel like you can’t quit or you must keep increasing the dose to ward off those symptoms) then you still just get slapped with the addict label.
 While addiction problems can certainly occur with a drug of this class, not everyone on a benzodiazepine craves a high from a benzodiazepine.
-People feel that if they put their faith in their prescribing physician that this medication will help them, that same faith can be put into their prescribing physician to help them should they decide to discontinue the medication.
+People feel that, if they put their faith in their prescribing physician that this medication will help them, that same faith can be put into their prescribing physician to help them should they decide to discontinue the medication.

 While it is often no fault of the patient to develop a dependency on the medication, it is also at times no fault of the physician, either.
 (And sometimes, it is – remember, medical negligence and malpractice happens every day).
-However, when the brain tries to fight back to the depressant chemical that is attempting to restrain it on a daily basis, otherwise known as compensatory reactions, some patients with a propensity toward down regulation may develop a severe dependency and/or adverse reactions from their own body trying to fight off the oppressive chemical.
-It can give rise to vague symptoms and subclinical lab test results, and the reality is that many physicians struggle, or outright fail to make the connection between the pharmacological action of the drug in a long-term scenario platform.
+The reality is that many physicians struggle, or outright fail to make the connection between the pharmacological action of the drug in a long-term scenario platform.
 Sometimes people get a diagnosis of “possible” MS, unable to fully meet the McDonald criteria of diagnosing MS. Sometimes you just have to be a Neuroscientist to figure it out.
 And even then, it took some time to connect the dots.
 This is admitted by the most well-known (Internationally known, to be precise) benzodiazepine physician, Professor Chrystal Heather Ashton, DM, FRCP, who is incidentally a Neuroscientist.

 Professor Ashton is not the only physician who has recognized benzodiazepine induced illness and the withdrawal syndrome, but she is the only physician who became proactive enough to dedicate several years of clinical research on this issue when she did recognize the problem.
 She ran a clinic for well over a decade solely for these factions of people who developed such adverse effects from benzodiazepine down-regulation in the brain.
 This was not as much an addiction detoxification facility as much as it was a long-term clinical research facility that helped patients get off of benzodiazepines as safely and comfortably as possible, and perhaps explore alternative methods for their original ailments; preferably a long-term solution as benzodiazepines are only effective in the short-term.